markilay/markilay/README.md

 - 💻 All of my projects are available  [here](https://github.com/markilay?tab=repositories)

-- 🔧 Currently I am working as a freelancer while developing my code skills ⚙️
+- 🔧 Currently I am working for Thinkspace company as the Web Developer and develop my code skills ⚙️

 - 📫 How to reach me **mareklayman@gmail.com**